twpayne/chezmoi/assets/chezmoi.io/docs/developer/install-script.md

 $ go generate
 ```

-if you change includes any of the following:
+if your change includes any of the following:

 * Modifications to the install script template.